gunrock/graphblast/README.md

 ### Semirings

 As well, the other GraphBLAS core principle is the concept of generalized semirings, which means replacing the standard (+, x) of matrix multiplication with a different operation.
-These represent operations on vertices and edges of a graph.
+These represent computation on vertices and edges of a graph.
 Together these two concepts---operation and semiring---can be used to implement many graph algorithms.
 See [graphblas/stddef.hpp](https://github.com/gunrock/gunrock-grb/blob/master/graphblas/stddef.hpp) for a complete list of semirings.

 ## Publications